 How to choose the best table tennis grips that suit your playing style?
-Today I explain to you 2 thing:
+Today I explain to you 2 things:

 - how to hold the table tennis correctly!

 - and how to choose the right handle for your racket.

 Chinese coach focuses a lot on table tennis grip.
 Read the best tips from the Chinese coach for the grip here.

 5 types of table tennis grips:

 In general, there are 3 main grips in table tennis: shakehand grip (or European grip), penhold grip (Chinese grip), and Japanese/Korean Penhold grip (variation of penhold style).
 There is also a small variation like V-grip (American style), pistol grip (unorthodox style).
-However, in the modern table tennis games, the main grip style is: Shakehand (95%), and only 5% of players use the Penhold style.
+However, in modern table tennis games, the main grip style is: Shakehand (95%), and only 5% of players use the Penhold style.

-Each type of grips has some pros and cons.
+Each type of grip has some pros and cons.